 What if you already have a job?
 Are you looking to get promoted?
 We recognize that, in some cases, students will be seeking specialized opportunities for career advancement.
 In these situations, in place of the formal recruiting process listed below, students receive customized career coaching.

 The job search starts in June, at the start of the program.
-Students attend panels with industry experts and networking and social events with key employers, all great opportunities to ask questions and figure out what interests them most.
+Students attend virtual panels with industry experts and virtual networking events with key employers, all great opportunities to ask questions and figure out what interests them most.
 During this time, our Career Services team provides expert coaching on professional communications, interviewing, and resume writing to help students maximize their experience with potential employers.

 Within days of the site visits, students receive job offers.
 Many students, in fact, receive multiple offers and need to choose the opportunity that best suits their needs.
 Throughout the process, the Career Services team is available to help students manage the steps involved and evaluate key decision criteria.